-As many as 96 out of the total 98 Danish municipalities have joined DK2020.
+As many as 97 Danish municipalities have joined DK2020.
 Once they have completed the project, they will have climate action plans with Paris Agreement compatibility.
 In addition to this, the City of Copenhagen's climate action plan has previously been certified by C40 as compatible with the Paris Agreement.
-This means that a total of 97 municipalities in Denmark will have climate action plans compatible with the Paris Agreement once the project has been completed.
+This means that all 98 municipalities in Denmark will have climate action plans compatible with the Paris Agreement once the project has been completed.

 DK2020 started as a pilot project in 2019 and the first 20 municipalities (the pilot municipalities) completed their climate action plans during 2020 (some by the beginning of 2021).
-Concurrently with this, the project was expanded by an additional 75 municipalities, and 39 of the municipalities in the first round (first-round municipalities) had their climate action plans approved in early 2023.
-The remaining 36 municipalities are expected to have their plans approved by no later than the end of 2023.
+Concurrently with this, the project was expanded by an additional 77 municipalities, and 39 had their climate action plans approved in early 2023.
+A further 36 municipalities had their plans approved at the end of 2023, and the final two municipalities are expected to have their plans approved during 2024.

-This report consists of analysis of the DK2020 climate action plans of the 92 municipalities that submitted their climate action plans up to and including August 2023.2 In the following, these 92 municipalities will be referred to simply as '(the) municipalities'.
+This report consists of an analysis of the DK2020 climate action plans of the 96 municipalities that, as of February 2024, had had their climate action plans approved.
+In the following, these 96 municipalities will be referred to simply as '[the] municipalities'.